FudaWiki/fudawiki-files/hanafuda/games/suhara-bana.md

 # End of the Game and Final Scoring
 The game ends once a player runs out of stones after the futa-moto has already been borrowed.

-Players who have borrowed from the futa-moto deducts 250 points from their score for each plate borrowed.
+Players who have borrowed from the futa-moto deduct an ichi-moto (11 white stones and 5 black stones) for each plate borrowed.

 Players then count their stones and determine the final score.

-Each “ichi-moto” (11 white stones + 5 black stones) is worth **'100'**.
+Each ichi-moto (11 white stones + 5 black stones) is worth **'100'**.
 If there are stones left, each “1 white stone + 1 black stone” is worth **'10'**.
 If there are still white stones left, each remaining white stone is worth **'5'**.
 On the other hand, if there are still black stones left, each remaining 2 black stones is worth **'5'**.